IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Push changes to Github
 ~~~~~~~~~~~~~~~~~~~~~~
-Once changes are :ref:`tested <sw-testing>` and committed, they need to be
+Once changes are :ref:`tested <tst-top>` and committed, they need to be
 synchronized up to Github.
 This is done with the git push command, which typically
 takes no options (assuming you have set up your fork, etc., as described so far)::